blu-base/libmson/README.md

 ## Disclaimer

 This project is neither related nor endorsed by Microsoft in any way.
 The author does not have any affiliation with Microsoft.
-Use at your own risk.